funatsufumiya/TrussC-nim/README.md

 ### NOTE 1: `import tcx_addons`

-When you use ofx addons, you need `import tcx_addons` on nim side.
+When you use tcx addons, you need `import tcx_addons` on nim side.
 This includes `generated/addon_dependencies.nim` on nim side, in order to compile required C++ files.

 See [`examples/osc_test.nim`](examples/osc_test.nim) for detail.